MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-forms.md

 Xamarin.Forms must be initialized by calling the `Forms.Init` method before a native project can construct a [`ContentPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.ContentPage/)-derived page.
 Choosing when to do this primarily depends on when it's most convenient in your application flow – it could be performed at application startup, or just before the `ContentPage`-derived page is constructed.
 In this article, and the accompanying sample applications, the `Forms.Init` method is called at application startup.

 > [!NOTE]
-> **Note**: The **NativeForms** sample application solution does not contain any Xamarin.Forms projects.
+> The **NativeForms** sample application solution does not contain any Xamarin.Forms projects.
 Instead, it consists of a Xamarin.iOS project, a Xamarin.Android project, and a UWP project.
 Each project is a native project that uses Native Forms to consume [`ContentPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.ContentPage/)-derived pages.
 However, there's no reason why the native projects couldn't consume `ContentPage`-derived pages from a PCL, .NET Standard Library, or Shared Project.

 When using Native Forms, Xamarin.Forms features such as [`DependencyService`](https://developer.xamarin.com/api/type/Xamarin.Forms.DependencyService/), [`MessagingCenter`](https://developer.xamarin.com/api/type/Xamarin.Forms.MessagingCenter/), and the data binding engine, all still work.